PartIR: Composing SPMD Partitioning Strategies for Machine Learning: :Core

 At this point the TMR entry $(\bot,\shorttileaction{1}) \hookrightarrow \shorttileaction{1}$ matches the definition of \inlc{\%x1s} again.
 Alas, the operation in hand is {\em already nested} inside a loop over axis \inlc{"B"} and no further propagation is possible -- creating a doubly-nested loop over \inlc{"B"} is invalid.
 This prioritization of BP over subsequent parameter sharding is exactly what is needed for the ZeRO~\cite{zero2019} sharding strategies.

-The prioritization of rewrites, happening naturally at the boundaries of \partir manual tactics makes conflicts be fairly rare, and as a result dramatically reduces the need for many internal sharding decisions (but does not entirely remove their need, see \Cref{sec:tags}.)
+The prioritization of rewrites, happening naturally at the boundaries of \partir manual tactics, makes conflicts fairly rare, and as a result dramatically reduces the need for many internal sharding decisions, but does not entirely remove their need; see \Cref{sec:tags}.
+Finally, our tiling and propagation actions naturally extend to loop nests over multiple axes, see \Cref{appendix:core}.